-There is no assurance that clinical trials for hGH-CTP will be successful or support marketing approval, or that we will be able to obtain marketing approval for the product, or any other product candidate we are developing.
-Before they can be marketed, our products in development must be approved by the FDA or similar foreign governmental agencies.
-The process for obtaining FDA approval is both time-consuming and costly, with no certainty of a successful outcome.
-Before obtaining regulatory approval for the sale of any drug candidate, we must conduct extensive preclinical tests and clinical trials to demonstrate the safety and efficacy in humans of our product candidates.
-Although the safety profile for hGH-CTP has been consistent with that observed with those treated with daily growth hormone, further testing or patient use may undermine those determinations or unexpected side effects may arise.
-A failure of any preclinical study or clinical trial can occur at any stage of testing.
-The results of preclinical and initial clinical testing of these products may not necessarily indicate the results that will be obtained from later or more extensive testing.
-It also is possible to suffer significant setbacks in advanced clinical trials, even after obtaining promising results in earlier trials.
-In December 2016, we announced preliminary topline data from our phase 3, double blind, placebo controlled study of hGH-CTP in adults with GHD.
+We previously announced topline data from an earlier phase 3, double blind, placebo controlled study of hGH-CTP in adults with GHD.
 Although there was no statistically significant difference between hGH-CTP and placebo on the primary endpoint of change in trunk fat mass from baseline to 26 weeks, after unblinding the study, we identified an exceptional value of trunk fat mass reduction in the placebo group that may have affected the primary outcome.
-We completed post-hoc sensitivity analyses to evaluate the influence of outliers on the primary endpoint results using multiple statistical approaches.
+We completed post-hoc sensitivity analyses for the adult study to evaluate the influence of outliers on the primary endpoint results using multiple statistical approaches.
 Analyses that excluded outliers showed a statistically significant difference between hGH-CTP and placebo on the change in trunk fat mass.
 Additional analyses that did not exclude outliers showed mixed results.
+There can be no assurance that the FDA will consider the sensitivity analysis or consider the product for approval for adults with GHD.

-There can be no assurance that a BLA will be submitted or that the FDA will consider the sensitivity analysis or consider the product for approval for adults with GHD.
-If phase 3 clinical trials for hGH-CTP are not successful or we are unable to achieve regulatory approval for this product, our business will be significantly adversely impacted, which could have a materially adverse effect on our business, financial condition and results of operations.
+There can be no assurance that a BLA will be submitted for the pediatric or adult indications or that we will obtain marketing approval for either indication.
+Before they can be marketed, our products in development must be approved by the FDA or similar foreign governmental agencies.
+The process for obtaining FDA marketing approval is both time-consuming and costly, with no certainty of a successful outcome.
+If we are unable to achieve regulatory approval for hGH-CTP to treat pediatric patients or adults with GHD, our business will be significantly adversely impacted, which could have a materially adverse effect on our business, financial condition and results of operations.